open-telemetry/opentelemetry-java-contrib/inferred-spans/README.md

 ##### Regular spans as a child of an inferred span

-This is tricky as regular spans are sent to APM Server right after the event has ended.
+This is tricky as regular spans are exported right after the event has ended.
 Inferred spans are sent later - after the profiling session ends.

 This is how the situation looks like without a workaround: